^

 After a while, he remembers where he is - and realises what he's done.
 His hands shake, and his stomach turns.

 On his back, he can see the stars.
 There's so many of them it seems impossible.
 He becomes slowly aware of the others laughing, of the warm and orange glow against the side of his face, of the cold blue dirt.
 A travel radio is turned on with a click, and a warbly static voice sings out cheerfully.
-Nobody seems to care that he just killed someone.
-He curls into a little ball, facing away from the fire.
+Nobody seems to care that he just killed something.
+He curls into a little ball, facing away from the fire, and shuts his brain off.

 He remembers there were always Radroaches in the garden, squiggle-legged and sharp-bodied, scuttling in and out of the plants.
 He remembers Dad would flinch every time he saw one, but he'd always insist on clearing them out on his own.